microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 -	Next, select the folder where you want the agents toolkit to scaffold the agent project.
 -	Next, give an application name like - "RepairServiceAgent" and select Enter to complete the process.
 You will get a new VSCode window with the agent project preloaded.

+> [!NOTE]
+> Ignore any alerts in VS Code such as "No TypeSpec compiler found…" prompting you to install the compiler.
+These can be safely disregarded.

 ## Step 2: Sign into the Microsoft 365 Agents Toolkit